 Transitions represent conditions or events that should be true in order for the Grafcet to change state.
-The transition expression is represented by a text string associated with the transition, see Fig. 1.3.
+The transition expression is represented by a text string associated with the transition and should return a boolean value, see Fig. 1.3.
+A step can be connected to multiple transitions, however, in order for this to work correctly, the different transition expression booleans need to be mutually exclusive.
+Multiple transitions can also be connected to the same step.

 A transition expression is edited either directly by clicking on the expression or through the Edit transition menu choice.

-The transition expression should return a boolean value.
-The expression syntax is the same as for step actions with a few additions.
+The transition expression syntax is the same as for step actions with a few additions.
 The expression "step".x returns true if the step is active and false otherwise.
 The expression "step".t returns the number of scan cycles since the step was last activated.
 The expression "step".s returns the number of seconds since the step was last activated.
 The expression /"boolean-input" represents a positive trigger event.
 It is true if the value of an input was false in the previous scan cycle and is true in the current cycle.
-Similarly, the expression (/y | \y) is true whenever the boolean input y changes its value.
+Similarly, the expression \"boolean-input" represents a negative trigger event.
+For example, the expression (/y | y) is true whenever the boolean input y changes its value.

-Figure 1.3 Transition
+Figure 1.3: Transition

-Parallel Splits and Joins
+1.2.4 Parallel Splits and Joins